-The CEEC scout group provides an excellent way to network, to exchange experiences with other operators in Europe, to learn about operations in the field and about the European geology.
+The CEEC provides an excellent way to network, to exchange experiences with other operators in Europe, to learn about operations in the field and about the European geology.
 It is also an important farm-out forum.
 The layout of the meeting and its atmosphere have been designed to encourage networking and making contacts and also to establishing areas of cooperation that might lead to mutually beneficial business opportunities – a concept which is much appreciated by all the participants.

 The meetings take place twice a year, in early May and early October.
 Each time they are hosted by a different member company in a different country.
-The CEEC scout group meetings represent a key event in the petroleum business in Central Europe with a two and a half-day program.
+The CEEC meetings represent a key event in the petroleum business in Central Europe with a two and a half-day program.